jarnaldich/jarnaldich.github.com/_posts/2013-02-24-raw-strings-in-factor.markdown

 ## The lexer

-For our purpose, we cannot work at the parser level (Factor has a good deal of words for this), but call the lexer directly.
-The lexer is stored in a variable named `lexer`.
+For our purpose, we cannot work at the parser level: we don't deal with words, numbers or already-constructed strings.
+If we want to construct a Factor string in a different way, we'll have to call the lexer directly.
+The lexer is stored in a [dynamic variable](http://docs.factorcode.org/content/article-namespaces.html) named `lexer`.

 {% highlight factor %}
 : parsing-raw ( accum end -- accum )